tamnm/killerkoda-java-tutorials/scenarios/hello-world-java/step1.md

-# Step 1: Set Up Environment
+# Step 1: Verify Java and Maven

-Ensure that Java and Maven are installed in your environment.
+Ensure OpenJDK 17 and Maven are installed:

 ```bash
 java -version
 mvn -version
 ```

-If they are not installed, you can install them using the following commands:
+Expected output:

-sudo apt update
+Java should report version `17`.
-sudo apt install openjdk-11-jdk maven -y
+Maven should display its version and Java `17` compatibility.